 - 1. The composition of the study programme and the relevant transitional regulations are laid down in the Implementation Regulations.
-Teaching will be provided in the manner described in the study guide. - 2.
+Teaching will be provided in the manner described in the digital study guide. - 2.
 The Master's degree audit forms part of the programme.
 The programme has a total study load of 120 credits.
 When a student follows two Master's degree programmes at TU Delft at the same time, he must obtain at least 60 extra unique credits besides a complete Master's degree programme of 120 credits. - 3.
 It is not permitted for any subject in the study programme to have been part of the Bachelor's degree programme on the basis of which the student was admitted to the programme.
 If a compulsory subject in the study programme was already completed in the aforementioned Bachelor's degree programme, the Board of Examiners will designate an alternative subject in its place.
-If an elective subject in the study programme was already completed in the aforementioned Bachelor's degree programme the student will choose an alternative elective subject.
+If an elective subject in the study programme was already completed in the aforementioned Bachelor's degree programme was already completed in the aforementioned Bachelor's degree programme the student will choose an alternative elective subject.